Function std::ptr::read_volatile 1.9.0[−][src]

 memory operations.
 However, volatile memory operations on zero-sized types

-(e.g. if a zero-sized type is passed to read_volatile
+(e.g. if a zero-sized type is passed to read_volatile) are no-ops

 and may be ignored.